Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 Three Benefits of Setting up Employee Benefits

-Although automating employee benefits might require a bit of time and effort up front, it is time well-invested.
+Although automating employee benefits might require a bit of time and effort upfront, it is time well-invested.
 There are many benefits when you manage your program with HR software.
 Besides making administration more automated, using HR software yields other equally desirable results.

 Reducing Chances of Errors

-When you automate the management of your employee benefits program through software, chances of mistakes diminish.
+When you automate the management of your employee benefits program through software, the chances of mistakes diminish.
 By relying on software rather than paper documents, fewer errors occur.

 When the software you use lets employees track the status of their own benefits, the employee usually spots an error faster than someone in the HR department.
-Fixing these errors in a timely manner keeps employees happy and focused on their jobs, rather than worrying about benefits.
+Fixing these errors in a timely manner keeps employees happy and focused on their jobs rather than worrying about benefits.

 Setting up a software package to track benefits saves significant time for those in the company’s HR department.
 HR staff won’t have to manually enter data as frequently, which reduces the time required to manage benefits.